Malay language: History

 Map of the expansion of the Srivijaya empire, beginning in Palembang in the 7th century, then extending to most of Sumatra, then expanding to Bangka Belitung, Riau Islands, Malay Peninsula, Singapore, Java, Thailand, Cambodia, South Vietnam, Sarawak, Brunei, Sabah, West Kalimantan, and ended as the Melayu Kingdom in Jambi in the 13th century.

 The history of the Malay language can be divided into five periods: Old Malay, the Transitional Period, Classical Malay, Late Modern Malay and Modern Malay.
 Old Malay is believed to be the actual ancestor of Classical Malay.

 Old Malay was influenced by Sanskrit, the ancient Indo-Aryan language of India.
 Sanskrit loan words can be found in Old Malay vocabulary.
 The earliest known stone inscription in the Old Malay language was found on the island of Sumatra.
 Written in the Pallava variety of the Grantha alphabet, it is dated 1 May 683.
 Known as the Kedukan Bukit inscription, it was discovered by the Dutchman C. J. Batenburg on 29 November 1920 at Kedukan Bukit, on the banks of the Tatang River, a tributary of the Musi River, near Palembang, in what is now South Sumatra, Indonesia.
 The stone measures approximately 45 by 80 cm.
-For centuries, Srivijaya, a maritime empire based on the island from the 7th to the 11th centuries, was responsible for the spread of Old Malay throughout the Malay Peninsula and the Malay Archipelago through its expansion and economic power.
+For centuries, Srivijaya, a maritime empire based on the island of Sumatra from the 7th to the 11th centuries, was responsible for the spread of Old Malay throughout the Malay Peninsula and the Malay Archipelago through its expansion and economic power.
 Old Malay served as the lingua franca of traders and was widely used in various ports and marketplaces across the region.

 The Tanjung Tanah Law was a 14th-century pre-Islamic legal text that was produced during the reign of Adityawarman (1345–1377) of the Melayu Kingdom (also known as Malayu or Dharmasraya Kingdom), a Hindu-Buddhist kingdom that arose after the end of Srivijayan rule in Sumatra.
 The laws were for the Minangkabau people, who today still live in the highlands of Sumatra, Indonesia.

 The Terengganu Inscription Stone (Malay: Batu Bersurat Terengganu; Jawi: باتو برسورت ترڠݢانو) is a granite stele bearing an inscription in Jawi script, discovered in Terengganu, on the east coast of the Malay Peninsula (in what is now Malaysia).
 It is considered the earliest evidence of Classical Malay.
 Dated approximately to 702 AH (1303 CE), it represents the oldest known evidence of Jawi writing in the Malay world and stands as one of the earliest testimonies to the advent of Islam as a state religion in the region.
 The inscription contains a proclamation issued by a ruler of Terengganu, referred to as Seri Paduka Tuan, urging his subjects to uphold and propagate Islam, while outlining 10 basic Sharia laws as guidance.